oresat/oresat-live-software/server/README.md

 ## Requirements
 ---
 There are two elements to this web server.
-To have the full range of motion, please have a Raspberry Pi available, a smart phone.
+To have the full range of motion, please have a Raspberry Pi available, and a smart phone.
 However, you can run this on a local machine with node installed.

 To see dependencies, run `npm list` and to install, run `npm install`